MediaComem/docker-brownbag/README.md

 ### Build an image from a Dockerfile

-Move to the `fortune-clock` directory in this repository.
-You will see that it contains the same clock script we used in the `fortune-clock:2.0` image, and a Dockerfile:
+Clone or download this repository, then move to its `fortune-clock` directory in your console.
+You will see that it contains the same clock script we used in the `fortune-clock:2.0` image, and a
+Dockerfile:

 ```bash
 $> cd fortune-clock